Open for Registration

 As a CAT Walk volunteer, you will patrol the poaching hotspot areas with an experienced and certified MYCAT leader.
 For instance, you will assist us to look for signs of illegal activity, snares and traps, as well as signs of animals, like animal tracks.
 All relevant information on suspected illegal activity observed during the walk will be sent to MYCAT’s Wildlife Crime Hotline and MYCAT will relay the information to the authorities.

 Join us in the fight to save the Malayan tiger by participating in a CAT Walk.
-You can contribute physically and financially to the continued survival of this critically endangered species.
+You can contribute directly to the continued survival of this critically endangered species.

 *Payable via online banking (Malaysian banks only) and with a credit card.